carbon-design-system/carbon-platform/docs/day-to-day-development.md

 This will install the dependencies across _all_ projects in the monorepo.

+This will _also_ build all of the `packages` in the repo, since these are required to run any services that depend on them.

 ## Adding new project dependencies

 To install a new node module into a project, from the top-level of the repository, run: